 What bacterial strains should I use to amplify the DNA for lentivirus packaging?

-Methylation is a concern for viral packaging so we recommend E. Coli strain DH5alpha for DNA amplification.
+Rearrangement is a concern for viral packaging so we recommend E. Coli strain DH5alpha for DNA amplification.
 "Stabl3 Cells" from invitrogen can also be used for DNA amplification.

 How should I store my lentivirus?